Seizuree/snake-game/README.md

 # basic-snake-game
-This game is made by me hahaha
+This game is written in C programming language